 Founded in 1996, The CPD Certification Service operates across a breadth of industry sectors, helping professionals to continue learning after their traditional education has ended.

-This provides a means of learning after that first step onto the careers ladder has been taken.
+This provides a means of learning after that first step onto the career ladder.
 Simply put, it means that for any ambitious professional, a formal qualification doesn’t spell the end of the learning process.

 The Certification Catalogue lists the courses available across all sectors, including business, construction and design.
 From attending workshops and seminars to training courses, public speaking or presentation skills, there are hundreds of options out there for ambitious professionals.